bgd-labs/web3-icons/README.md

 Svg set of web3 icons and utils for easy generation.

 ### Installation
-We have prepared a package with all the icons for easy use in the React.js ecosystem.
+Package with some of web3 assets and chains icons for easy use in the React.js ecosystem.
 Described in more detail [here](./packages/react-web3-icons/README.md).

 #### npm
 <code>npm i @bgd-labs/react-web3-icons</code>